 - How do you see your business doing six months from now?

 Results are measured on a five point Likert scale: with 5 – much better, 4 – a little better, 3 – the same, 2 – a little worse and 1 – worse.

 The CDI’s concept is similar to the AIA’s Architectural Billings Index, the ABC’s Backlog Indicator, and NAIOP’s Industrial Space Demand Forecast.
-The CDI is forward looking and an indicator of how commercial construction companies view their industry’s future.
+The CDI is forward looking and an indicator of how commercial construction project companies view their industry’s future.
 The CDI provides a view of how contractors view their own industry now and what they see as their prospects for the future.